wp-plugins/simple-open-graph/Readme.txt

 Tags: facebook, open graph
 Requires at least: 2.0.2
 Tested up to: 3.1
-Stable tag: 0.2
+Stable tag: 0.4

 This simple plugin adds Facebook's Open Graph meta data to the header

 == Description ==

-I hated all the other plugins that added this functionality.
-They were all far too bloated and I didn't like the way they were written.
-This plugin is simple.
-It adds the Open Graph meta info to your header.
+Simple Open Graph adds Facebook's Open Graph meta data to the header.
+It's simple.
+Activate it and forget about it.

 == Installation ==